clarizedonato/git-papers/journal.md

-# This is my paper
+# This is our paper
-Written by: Me
+Written by: Me and John

 ## Introduction